8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [x] custom color scheme
 - [x] custom carasel
 - [x] post customer reviews
-- [x] custom sectoins - cleint can put as many as they want they just get taecced at the bottom of the front page
+- [x] custom sections - cleint can put as many as they want they just get taecced at the bottom of the front page
 - [x] Would need to design system for inventory for front end and give the ability for customer leave a deposit with e-transfer or leave their card info for sales staff to process when they can, in sales section add the ability for editing the listing and add pictures, listings would be pre populated by current inventory so you don't have to add anymore listings, this would also be good to work with auto trader and other platforms would have to create this later because I don't know if I should populate a http response with CSV data or an API route to send the needed data to the platform to create and update listings
 - [x] unit listings, make it extremely easy for client to book appoinments, request call back, secure unit with deposit, give needed info upfront with the option to view all info
 - [x] add button to listings only visibile to sales, so when they go over inventory with sales staff they can just click create unit file, then displays a command dialog to select a client or create a new one